 Around the World

-Around the World is Potomac’s annual celebration of the diverse ethnic heritages, cultures, and interests of students, parents, faculty, and staff.
-Members of the Potomac community may be involved in cultural presentations, cook delicious foods, and display their talents through amazing performances.
+Around the World is an annual celebration of the diverse ethnic heritages, cultures, and interests of the Potomac community.
+Members of the community share cultural presentations, cook delicious foods, and display their talents through amazing performances.

 Diversity Hiring Fair